Preparing for a New Technology Leadership Position

 More Advice on Moving from Middle Management to Tech Exec

-After sharing my recent post, tech execs approached me for practical examples on transitioning from middle management to becoming a tech exec.
-Below is my list.
-Keep in mind that there may be more things you can do based on the business environment.
-But step out of your comfort zone, embrace new challenges, and acquire new skills to enhance your professional value.
-One of the first steps to being a tech exec is acting like one.
-Without further ado, here’s the list:
+After I shared my recent post, several tech executives reached out to me for practical guidance on moving from middle management to tech executive roles.
+Below is my list of suggestions.
+Keep in mind that your approach may vary depending on the business environment.
+However, it’s crucial to step out of your comfort zone, embrace new challenges, and acquire new skills to boost your professional value.
+Therefore, a key initial step to becoming a tech executive is to start acting like one.

 1. Network with other professionals in the industry – Connect with colleagues, mentors, and field experts for valuable insights and career advice.